Softmotions/ncms/ncms-docs/ncms-docs-en/doc/conf/conf.rst

 as `{name}`, where `{name}` can take the following values:

 * {cwd}    --  current working directory
-* {home}   --  home directory of the user who runs ηCMS server
+* {home}   --  home directory of the user who runs the ηCMS server
 * {tmp}    --  temporary folder
 * {newtmp} --  unique temporary directory for the running application
 * {webapp} --  path to the root of the deployed web application